Homepage2026-01-27T12:57:57+00:00

 About INCPEN

-We are a membership organisation bringing together global packaging manufacturers, brands, retailers and recyclers.
-We work for our members, but our impact is much wider, achieving environmental sustainability gains that benefit us all.
+INCPEN is a membership organisation that brings together global packaging manufacturers, brands, retailers and recyclers.
+We work on behalf of our members, but our impact goes far beyond them, delivering environmental sustainability benefits that help everyone.

-Collaboration is at the heart of what we do, in fact, we are known for it!
-Effective teamwork and strong relationships across the packaging value chain is how we operate.
-This includes with the UK Government and Devolved Administrations, brands, retailers, manufacturers, recyclers, local authorities, waste management companies, representative organisations and others.
+Collaboration sits at the heart of everything we do — it’s what we’re known for.
+Strong partnerships and effective teamwork across the packaging value chain are central to how we operate.
+This includes working closely with the UK Government and Devolved Administrations, as well as brands, retailers, manufacturers, recyclers, local authorities, waste management companies and representative organisations.

-To colleagues who work with us on the challenges and opportunities in progressing circular economy packaging systems, a huge Thank You!
+To all the colleagues who work with us to tackle the challenges — and seize the opportunities — of building circular economy packaging systems: thank you.

 0